 Do you want to apply also for the Clara-Haskil-Competion-project (30.8. – 2.9.2023)?

-Mozart concerto: Exposition and development of the first and second movement and cadenza of the first movement
+Mozart oboe concerto: Exposition of the first and second movement

 (Piano accompaniment is not mandatory)